typro-type-propagation/TyPro-CFI/README.md

 TyPro is a fork of LLVM 10, including Clang and lld.
 It can be used as a drop-in replacement for gcc or clang in most situations.

+TyPro has been presented in our [ACSAC'22](https://www.acsac.org/2022/) paper ["TyPro: Forward CFI for C-Style Indirect Function Calls Using Type Propagation"](https://publications.cispa.saarland/3768/) by Markus Bauer, Ilya Grishchenko, and Christian Rossow.
+If you use TyPro in future work, you can [cite it like this](https://publications.cispa.saarland/cgi/export/eprint/3768/BibTeX/cispa-eprint-3768.bib).
+For questions contact Markus Bauer <markus.bauer@cispa.saarland>.

+If you're here for the **Artifact Evaluation**, check out [ArtifactEvaluation.md](ArtifactEvaluation.md).

 ## Installation
 We tested TyPro on Ubuntu 20.04 and Debian 11.
 Through it will likely work on other architectures, we can't guarantee that.